-The Series 2024C Bonds are offered for delivery, when, as and if issued, subject to the approval of their validity by Nixon Peabody LLP, Bond Counsel, and to certain other conditions referred to herein.
-It is expected that the Series 2024C Bonds will be available for delivery, at the expense of the County, in New York, New York, through the facilities of The Depository Trust Company, Brooklyn, New York ("DTC"), on or about September 11, 2024.
+The Bonds are offered for delivery, when, as and if issued, subject to the approval of validity by Nixon Peabody LLP, Washington, D.C., Bond Counsel, and to certain other conditions referred to herein.
+Certain legal matters will be passed upon for the County by the County Attorney, Leo P. Rogers.
+It is expected that the Bonds will be available for delivery, at the expense of the County, in New York, New York, through the facilities of DTC, on or about September 10, 2024.